Updated: May 29

-If you are new to me – my name is Bea and I’m advocating truly inclusive school provision.
-I support an eclectic and holistic approach and as the Autism Lead Practitioner, I was using many different interventions to suit my individual children need.
-One of the best therapies that I’m passionate about is Legobased Therapy as I saw the effectiveness of this approach and the positive change in children and adults’ emotional and behavioural responses, language, communication and social skills.
+If you are new to me – my name is Bea, and I'm advocating truly inclusive school provision.
+I support an eclectic and holistic approach, and as the Autism Lead Practitioner, I used many different interventions to suit my children's needs.
+One of the best therapies that passionate about is Lego® based Therapy, as I saw the effectiveness of this approach and the positive change in children's and adults' emotional and behavioural responses, language, communication and social skills.

-So, here is me inviting you to follow my journey in creating truly inclusive provision that helps you to support children and develop your skills.
+So, I invite you to follow my journey in creating genuinely inclusive provision that helps you support children and develop your skills.
 Are you ready?
-Let’s go!
+Let's go!

-Legobased Therapy is used across many different settings and the purpose of the therapy differs from one facilitator to others.
-You can have Legobased Therapy Facilitators that use this therapy to deal with bereavement, abuse, self-harming, trauma, etc. You can use this therapy to develop children communication, language and social skills.
-You can shape children emotional and behavioural responses, teach them self-regulation, relaxation and breathing techniques.
-You can also teach the national curriculum or organise extra-curriculum playgroups through this versatile approach.
-You can do a lot with Legobased Therapy in your setting.
-You can work with one to one, with small groups of 2,3,4, 5 or you can deliver several small groups at the same time or you can work with a family unit.
+Lego® based Therapy is used across many different settings, and the purpose of the Therapy differs from one facilitator to another.
+You can have Lego® based Therapy Facilitators that use this Therapy to deal with grief, abuse, self-harming, trauma, etc. You can use this Therapy to develop children's communication, language and social skills.
+You can shape children's emotional and behavioural responses and teach them self-regulation, relaxation and breathing techniques.
+Through this versatile approach, you can also prepare the national curriculum or organise extra-curriculum playgroups.
+You can do a lot with Lego® based Therapy in your setting.
+You can work one-to-one, with small groups of 2,3,4 and 5, or you can deliver several small groups simultaneously.
+You can work with a family unit.
 You can work with typically developed children, children with EAL, children with learning difficulties, children with autism and other special educational needs.
-You can work with children, youth, adults and elderly people.
+You can work with children, youth, adults and older people.

-You probably know that I’m in love with this fantastic approach.
-There are no words that can describe how I feel when working with children through Legobased therapy and when I can see their full attention.
+You probably know that I'm in love with this fantastic approach.
+No words can describe how I feel when working with children through Lego® based Therapy and when I can see their full attention.
 How they make progress and develop their self-esteem, understand their feelings, and learn how to self-regulate.
-I love every minute of their positive transformation of my pupils and the transformation of myself and I’m very grateful to all the children I ever taught as they shaped my skills.
-I know today about the different ways of helping them and I appreciate the difficult discussions that we had, every tantrum that I got through and manage to stop or avoid, our planning sessions and compromises.
-Being the Legobased Therapy Facilitator/Therapist it’s a huge privilege and a hard job, especially when you are new to that approach.
+I love every minute of their positive transformation of my pupils and the transformation of myself, and I'm very grateful to all the children I ever taught as they shaped my skills.
+I know today about the different ways of helping them, and I appreciate the difficult discussions we had, every tantrum I got through and managed to stop or avoid, our planning sessions and compromises.
+Being the Lego®-based Therapy Facilitator/Therapist, it's a huge privilege and a demanding job, especially when you are new to that approach.

-I know that it’s possible to start this intervention without the training but as the Autism Lead Practitioner and the advocate of the truly inclusive provision that is child-centred and evidence-based I must follow good practice guidelines created by the National Institute for Health and Care Excellence and Autism Education Trust so I would advise your setting to train your facilitators before starting your own Legobased therapy sessions or other approaches.
-As the special need’s leader, I believe that you should train your whole setting as this will give you consistency and flexibility across your setting.
+I know that it's possible to start this intervention without the training.
+Still, as the Autism Lead Practitioner and the advocate of the genuinely inclusive provision that is child-centred and evidence-based, I must follow good practice guidelines created by the National Institute for Health and Care Excellence and Autism Education Trust, so I would advise your setting to train your facilitators before starting your own Lego® based therapy sessions or other approaches.
+Furthermore, as the special needs leader, I believe you should prepare your whole setting as this will give you consistency and flexibility.

-I witnessed – people struggling with delivery of this approach.
-I saw children throwing bricks, shouting, hitting, smashing the class, etc. and I saw adults threatening children, for example, to be kicked out of the Lego Group, or bribing them, ignoring the behaviour, making children anxiety worse or trying to argue with children when their brain was in the fight, fly and freeze state.
+I witnessed – people struggling with the delivery of this approach.
+I saw children throwing bricks, shouting, hitting, smashing the class, etc. I saw adults threatening children, for example, to be kicked out of the Lego Group, or bribing them, ignoring the behaviour, making children's anxiety worse or trying to argue with children when their brain was in the fight, fly and freeze state.

-I could talk about this for weeks, giving you plenty of examples but I think you have the point.
+I could talk about this for weeks, giving you plenty of examples, but I think you have a point.

 You can avoid all these!
 By simply training and coaching your staff so they create a safe, soothing and trustworthy provision.

-But Bea you can say, I don’t have problems like that, I don’t work with children with special needs and none of my children express challenging behaviour.
-I would say OK I get that, but you don’t have it now.
-You don’t know what will happen the next day.
-Tomorrow you can have the child with classic autism, non-speaker with dyspraxia and learning difficulties who don’t have time to waste as he’s already disadvantaged and behind and you wouldn’t be able to help that child from day one.
-But Bea you can say I have LA and their special team so they can come and help.
-And I would say, yes you have and while you will be waiting for the child will lose more time and maybe because you didn’t have the training and you may develop more inappropriate, unwanted and challenging behaviour that will be hard to eliminate when the LA specialist will see the child.
+But Bea, you can say I don't have problems like that.
+I don't work with children with special needs, and none of my children express challenging behaviour.
+So I would say, OK, I get that, but you don't have it now.
+You don't know what will happen the next day.
+Tomorrow you can have a child with classic autism, a non-speaker with dyspraxia and learning difficulties who don't have time to waste as he's already disadvantaged and behind, and you wouldn't be able to help that child from day one.
+But Bea, you can say I have LA and their special team so that they can come and help.
+And I would say, yes, you have, and while you are waiting, the child will lose more time, maybe because you didn't have the training.
+So you may develop more inappropriate, unwanted and challenging behaviour that will be hard to eliminate when the LA specialist sees the child.

-This positive, structured, and evidence-based approach it’s absolutely amazing but it requires many different skills from the facilitator.
+This upbeat, structured, and evidence-based approach is incredible but requires many different skills from the facilitator.

-This approach is not about the building ideas it’s much, much more.
+This approach is not about building ideas; it's much, much more.

-Let me only tell you that being the LBTH facilitator require plenty of important skills such as:
+Let me only tell you that being the LBTH facilitator require plenty of essential skills, such as: